acesanderson/Curator/readme.md

 - Provide detailed queries for better results.
 The script matches your query to courses based on semantic similarity to their descriptions.
 - While course titles can work as queries, you'll get better results by providing more context.
 - For batch processing, ensure your input file has one query per line or in the first column.
+- You can change two parameters: the number of initial results to retrieve (`-n`) and the number of final recommendations to return (`-k`).
+The default values are 50 and 5, respectively.
+Why change the number of initial results?
+The more results you retrieve, the more accurate the final recommendations might be, though potentially at the cost of longer processing times.

 ## Maintenance

 - The script automatically checks if the Cosmo export has been updated and refreshes the vector database accordingly.